-In 'external' operating mode, the actuating variable is specified via a standard signal interface 0/4-20mA.
-The type of 0-20mA or 4-20mA interface can be selected in the field below it.
+In "External" operating mode, specification of the actuating variable takes place via a standard signal interface 0/4-20mA.
+The type of 0-20mA or 4-20mA interface can be selected in the field underneath.
 The system switches off so that the specification can be monitored and possibly corrected.
 Thereafter the system must be started manually using the [START] key on the touch panel.

 Plant off

-Control ra nge 100 %
+Control ra ange 100 %

-Ozone redu uction 0 %
+Ozone reduction 0 %

-Setpoint : External
+Setpoint External

-0/4 - 20 mA 4 - 20 mA 4 - 20 mA
+0/4 - 20 mA 4 - 20 mA

-Menu Start Ł
+Menu Start

-Adjustment Options 'Adjustment range' in % The 'adjustment range' indicates what percentage of the nom- inal output is generated with an actuating variable of 100 %.
+Adjustment Options "Adjustment range" in % The "adjustment range" indicates what percentage of the nom- inal output is generated with an actuating variable of 100 %.
 Adjustment range in % Nominal output of the system 140 g/h with an actuating variable of 100 % and an adjustment range of 100 %.
 With an adjustment range of 80 %, a maximum of 0.8 140 g/h = 112 g/h is generated.
 The reduction in the system output can be used in control loops to limit the maximum volume to be added.
 This will thus reduce overshoots in controlled systems.
-Ozone reduction' in % If the contact at the contact input for ozone reduction in the control is opened, the output of the system will be reduced by the percentage given in the 'Ozone reduction' field.
-Ozone Reduction in % Ozone reduction 40 %, actuating variable 90 %, ozone volume 126 g/h, ozone reduction contact closed, generates an ozone volume of 126 g/h $(100 - 40 \%) = 75.6$ g/h when the contact is opened.
+"Ozone reduction" in % If the contact at the contact input for ozone reduction in the control is opened, the output of the system will be reduced by the percentage given in the "Ozone reduction" field.
+Ozone Reduction in % Ozone reduction 40 %, actuating variable 90 %, ozone volume 126 g/h, ozone reduction contact closed, generates an ozone volume of 126 g/h (100 - 40 %) = 75.6 g/h when the contact is opened.
 A timer can, for example, be connected to this input, with which night setback of the added ozone volume can be achieved.
-Actuating variable (setpoint) '

-This field is used to specify from where the system should obtain its actuating variable:

-- 'internal': Manual specification of the actuating variable on the touch panel - 'external':
+"Actuating variable (setpoint) " This field is used to specify from where the system should obtain its actuating variable: "internal".
+Manual specification of the actuating variable on the touch panel "external".
 Specification of the actuating variable via a standard signal interface 0/4-20mA.
 The type of 0-20mA or 4-20mA interface can be selected in the field underneath.
+"Control".
+Specification of the actuating variable via a control integrated in the control